dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 For our stack machine, partial programs are much easier, since a program is just a list of `Op`, which means that any program can be extended by adding new `Op`s on either end (or inserting in the middle).
-We could create something more explicit, but it's not necessary.

 With `ExprCtxt`, we can now define "contextual equivalence" for our source language: